Simon Mugenyi Byabakama: Judicial career

 He was appointed as a judge of the High Court of Uganda in May 2008, serving as the Resident High Court Judge in Lira (2008–2010), in Soroti (2010–2013), and in Masindi (2013–2015).
 In October 2015, Judge Byabakama was one of the six High Court Judges appointed to the Court of Appeal.

 At Uganda Electoral Commission

-In November 2016, Justice Byabakama was appointed to the Chairmanship of the Electoral Commission of Uganda (EC) by President Museveni.
+In November 2016, Justice Byabakama was appointed to the Chairmanship of the Electoral Commission of Uganda (EC) by President Yoweri Museveni.
 In his capacity as the chairman of the EC, he was sworn in as a member of the board of directors of the National Identification and Registration Authority, on 9 August 2017.

 Family

-Justice Simon Mugenyi Byabakama is married to Dorothy Kasaija Mugenyi and he is a father of six sons and daughters.
+Byabakama is married to Dorothy Kasaija Mugenyi and has six children.